 Too good to be true?
-Well, to lower the cost of the loan for U.S. taxpayers, you will likely pay a VA funding fee.
+Well, VA loans have their limits.
+You can only borrow up to the VA loan limit in your county unless you have full entitlement, and to lower the cost of the loan for U.S. taxpayers, you will likely pay a VA funding fee.

 The funding fee is a one-time payment made to the Department of Veterans Affairs in support of the VA loan program.
 A higher down payment typically lowers the cost of the funding fee.

 Other types of loans available to veterans include an SBA Veteran Loan for those that own a business and a Military Debt Consolidation Loan (MDCL) for those with credit card debt.